-Peppery, crispy mustard greens, also known as leaf mustards, is indeed one of the most nutritious green-leafy vegetables available around.
-Its lovely top greens have actually more vitamin A, carotenes, vitamin K, and flavonoid anti-oxidants than some of typical fruits and vegetables.
+Peppery, crispy mustard greens, also known as leaf mustards, are indeed one of the most nutritious green leafy vegetables available in the winter months.
+Its lovely top greens, indeed, possess more vitamin A, K, carotenes, and flavonoid antioxidants than some of the typical fruits and vegetables.

 The mustard plant is native to sub-Himalayan plains of the Indian sub-continent, commonly cultivated for its leaves and oil seeds since ancient times.
-Mustards are cool season winter crop.
-Their tender, crispy leaves are more flavorful which last from November until March.
+Mustards are cool-season winter crops.
+Their tender, crispy leaves are more flavorful and last from November until March.

 Several cultivars of leaf mustards exist.
-In general, its young tender green leaves, which used as green-leafy vegetables, are gathered when the plant reaches about 2 feet tall.
-If left alone, it continues to grow, reaches about 4-5 feet in height and bears golden yellow flowers which subsequently develop into mustard seed pods.
+Normally, its young tender greens that are meant to be used as green-leafy vegetables gathered when the plant reaches about 2 feet tall.
+If left alone, it continues to grow in height and bears golden-yellow flowers that subsequently develop into mustard seed pods.

-Fresh mustard leaves feature deep green, broad leaves with flat surface and may have either toothed, frilly or lacy edges depending up on the cultivar type.
+Fresh mustard leaves feature deep green, broad leaves with a flat surface and may have either toothed, frilly, or lacy edges depending on the cultivar type.
 Its light-green stem branches out extensively into many laterals.

-Mizuna or japanese mustard (Brassica rapa subsp. nipposinica) is a close cultivar type in Brassica rapa group of leafy greens.
+Mizuna or Japanese mustard (Brassica rapa subsp. nipposinica) is a close cultivar type in the Brassica rapa group of leafy greens.

-Mustard seeds used as condment spice are being used extensively in cooking as well as in oil production in many parts of South-Asian regions.
+Mustard seeds are extensively used as a condiment spice in cooking, as well as in cooking oil production in many parts of South-Asian regions.

 Leaf-mustard is very low in calories (27 calories per 100 g raw leaves) and fats.
-However, its dark-green leaves carry ample amounts of phyto-nutrients, vitamins, and minerals.
-Additionally, it contains very good amount of dietary fiber that helps control cholesterol level by interfering with its absorption in the gut.
-Adequate fiber in the food aids in smooth bowel movements and thereby offers protection from hemorrhoids, constipation as well as colon cancer diseases.
+However, its dark green leaves carry ample amounts of phytonutrients, vitamins, and minerals.
+Additionally, it contains a very good amount of dietary fiber that helps control cholesterol levels by interfering with its absorption in the gut.
+Adequate fiber in the food aids in smooth bowel movements and thereby offers protection from hemorrhoids, constipation and colon cancer diseases.

-The greens are very good sources of vitamin K. 100 g of fresh leaves carry about 257.5 µg or about 215% of daily requirement of vitamin K-1 (phylloquinone).
-Vitamin K has found to have a potential role in bone mass building function by promoting osteotrophic activity in the bone.
-It also has established role to play in Alzheimer's disease patients by limiting neuronal damage in their brain.
+The greens are excellent sources of vitamin-K. 100 g of fresh leaves carry about 257.5 µg or about 215% of the daily requirement of vitamin K-1 (phylloquinone).
+Vitamin K has been found to have a potential role in bone mass-building function by promoting osteoblastic activity in the bone.
+It also has an established role to play in Alzheimer's disease patients by limiting neuronal damage in their brain.

-Mustard greens are rich source of anti-oxidant like flavonoids, indoles, sulforaphane, carotenes, lutein and zea-xanthin.
-Indoles, mainly di-indolyl-methane (DIM) and sulforaphane have proven benefits against prostate, breast, colon and ovarian cancers by virtue of their cancer-cell growth inhibition, cytotoxic effects on cancer cells.
+Mustard greens are a rich source of antioxidants like flavonoids, indoles, sulforaphane, carotenes, lutein, and zeaxanthin.
+Indoles, mainly Di-indolyl-methane (DIM) and sulforaphane have proven benefits against prostate, breast, colon and ovarian cancers by virtue of their cancer-cell growth inhibition, cytotoxic effects on cancer cells.

-Fresh leaves are also a moderate source of B-complex group of vitamins such as folic acid, pyridoxine, thiamin, riboflavin etc. 100 g fresh leaves provide about 12 µg (about 3% of RDA) of folic acid.
-This water-soluble vitamin has an important role in DNA synthesis, and cell division.
-When supplemented in women during their peri-conception time, this vitamin may help prevent neural tube defects in their newborn babies.
+Fresh leaves are also a modest source of the B-complex group of vitamins such as folic acid, pyridoxine, thiamin, riboflavin, etc. 100 g fresh leaves provide about 12 µg (about 3% of RDA) of folic acid.
+This water-soluble vitamin has a significant role in DNA synthesis and cell division.
+When supplemented by women during their peri-conception time, this vitamin may help prevent neural tube defects in their newborn babies.

-Fresh mustard leaves are an excellent sources of vitamin-C. 100 of fresh leaves provide 70 µg or about 117% of RDA.
-Vitamin-C (ascorbic acid) is a powerful natural anti-oxidant that offers protection against free radical injury and flu-like viral infections.
+Fresh mustard leaves are excellent sources of vitamin C. 100 fresh leaves provide 70 µg or about 117% of RDA.
+Vitamin C (ascorbic acid) is a powerful natural antioxidant that offers protection against free radical injury and flu-like viral infections.

 Mustard leaves are also incredible sources of vitamin-A (provide 3024 IU or 101% of RDA per 100 g).
-Vitamin A is an essential nutrient required for maintaining healthy mucusa and skin and is required for good eye-sight.
-Consumption of natural fruits rich in flavonoids helps to protect from lung and oral cavity cancers.
+Vitamin A is an essential nutrient required for maintaining healthy mucosa and skin.
+Consumption of natural fruits rich in flavonoids helps protect from lung and oral cavity cancers.

 Fresh mustard greens are an excellent source of several essential minerals such as calcium, iron, magnesium, potassium, zinc, selenium, and manganese.

-Regular consumption of mustard greens in the diet is known to prevent arthritis, osteoporosis, iron deficiency anemia and believed to offer protection from cardiovascular diseases, asthma and colon and prostate cancers.
+Regular consumption of mustard greens in the diet is known to prevent arthritis, osteoporosis, and iron deficiency anemia and is believed to offer protection from cardiovascular diseases, asthma, and colon and prostate cancers.

 Mustards are winter crops.
-In the markets, look for fresh mustard greens featuring crispy, dark-green leaves and should show vitality.
+In the markets, look for fresh mustard greens featuring crispy, dark-green leaves that should show vitality.
 Avoid sunken, spotted, or yellow, discolored leaves.

-Its leaves wilt soon if kept at room temperature; therefore, should be stored inside the refrigerator immediately.
-Although they can be stored for up to three days in cold storage, fresh mustard greens should be used as early as possible to get maximum nutrients.
+Its leaves wilt soon if kept at room temperature; therefore, should be stored in the refrigerator immediately.
+Although they can be kept for up to three days in cold storage, fresh mustard greens should be used as early as possible to get maximum nutrients.

 |Mustard green soup, a Chinese delicacy.

-Fresh mustard leaves, flower buds, and stems can be used in a variety of cuisine all over Asia and in Eastern Europe.
+Fresh mustard leaves, flower buds, and stems can be used in a variety of cuisines all over Asia and in Eastern Europe.

-Before cooking, wash its leaves thoroughly in clean running water to remove sand and soil and then rinse in saline water for about 30 minutes in order to remove surface dust, any insecticide residues.
+Before cooking, wash its leaves thoroughly in clean running water to remove sand and soil, and then rinse in saline water for about 30 minutes in order to remove surface dirt, and any insecticide residues.
 Trim away thick petioles and stems.

 Here are some serving tips: